 A suitable site for stream gaging was not present at the outlet of the LOWER_QUARRY subwatershed (FG2), so water discharge at FG2 was calculated as the product of the specific water discharge from FG1 (m³/0.9 km²) and the watershed area draining to FG2 (1.17 km²).
 This assumes that specific water discharge from the subwatershed above FG2 is similar to above FG1.
-Discharge may be higher from the quarry surface, which represents 5.7% of the LOWER_QUARRY subwatershed, so Q, and thus SSY from the quarry are a conservative, lower bound estimate, particularly during small events when specific discharge from the UPPER watershed was small relative to specific discharge from the quarry.
+Discharge may be higher from the quarry surface, which represents 5.7% of the LOWER_QUARRY subwatershed, so Q and SSY at FG2 are conservative, lower bound estimates, particularly during small events when specific discharge from the UPPER watershed was small relative to specific discharge from the quarry.
 The quarry surface is continually being disturbed, sometimes with large pits excavated and refilled in the course of weeks, as well as intentional water control structures implemented over time.
 Given the changes in the contributing area of the quarry, estimates of water yield from the quarry were uncertain, so we assumed a uniform specific discharge for the whole LOWER_QUARRY subwatershed.

-Continuous Suspended Sediment Concentration
+3.4.3.
+Suspended Sediment Concentration (SSC)

-Continuous SSCat 15 minute intervals was estimated from 1) linear interpolation of SSC measured from water samples, and 2) 15 min interval turbidity data (T) and a T-SSC relationship calibrated to stream water samples collected over a range of Q and SSC.
+SSC was estimated at 15 minute intervals from either 1) linear interpolation of SSC measured from water samples, or 2) turbidity data (T) recorded at 15 minute intervals and a T-SSC relationship calibrated to stream water samples collected over a range of Q and SSC.
 Stream water samples were collected by grab sampling with 500 mL HDPE bottles at FG1, FG2, and FG3.
 At FG2, water samples were also collected at 30 min intervals during storm events by an ISCO 3700 Autosampler triggered by a stage height sensor.
 Samples were analyzed for SSC on-island using gravimetric methods (Gray, 2014; Gray et al., 2000).
 Water samples were vacuum filtered on pre-weighed 47mm diameter, 0.7 um Millipore AP40 glass fiber filters, oven dried at 100 C for one hour, cooled and weighed to determine SSC (mg/L).

-Interpolation of SSC values from grab samples could only be performed if at least three stream water samples were collected during a storm event (Nearing et al., 2007), and if an SSC sample was collected within 30 minutes of peak Q. SSC was assumed to be zero at the beginning and end of each storm if no grab sample data was available for those times (Lewis et al., 2001).
+Interpolation of SSC values from grab samples was performed if at least three stream water samples were collected during a storm event (Nearing et al., 2007), and if an SSC sample was collected within 30 minutes of peak Q. SSC was assumed to be zero at the beginning and end of each storm if no grab sample data was available for those times (Lewis et al., 2001).

 Turbidity (T) was measured at FG1 and FG3 using three types of turbidimeters: 1) Greenspan TS3000 (TS), 2) YSI 600OMS with 6136 turbidity probe (YSI), and 3) Campbell Scientific OBS500 (OBS).
 All turbidimeters were permanently installed in protective PVC housings near the streambed where the turbidity probe would be submerged at all flow conditions, with the turbidity probe oriented downstream.
 Despite regular maintenance, debris fouling during storm and baseflows was common and caused data loss during several storm events (Lewis et al., 2001).

 The T-SSC relationship can be unique to each region, stream, instrument or even each storm event (Lewis et al., 2001), and can be influenced by water color, dissolved solids and organic matter, temperature, and the shape, size, and composition of sediment.
 However, T has proved to be a robust surrogate measure of SSC in streams (Gippel, 1995), and is most accurate when a unique T-SSC relationship is developed for each instrument separately, using in situ grab samples under storm conditions (Lewis, 1996).
 A unique T-SSC relationship was developed for each turbidimeter, at each location, using T data and SSC samples from storm periods only (r² values 0.79-0.99).
-See Appendix 4 for details on the T-SSC relationships.
+See Appendix D for details on the T-SSC relationships.

+3.4.4.
 Cumulative Probable Error (PE)